nad11ng/nad11ng/README.md

 ## WELCOME TO MY PAGE 👋👋👋
 My name is Duy Nguyen.
 I am a Master Mechatronic and Robotic Student at Lebiniz University Hannover.
-I am interested in the following topics: Image Processing, Computer Vision and Robotics.
+I am interested in the following topics: Data Science, Machine Learning and Computer Vision.

 ⚡Favourite quote: "If you don't rule your mind.
 Your mind will rule you." - Eliud Kipchoge